 In general, sound is the unsung hero of creating an immersive experience for the audience.
 Since cinema is primarily a visual medium, we might assume that "seeing is believing" but really the final piece in creating a cohesive cinematic experience is what we hear on the soundtrack.
 Let's define non-diegetic sound before exploring the creative ways filmmakers like Martin Scorsese, Edgar Wright, and Mel Brooks bring just as much to their sounds as they do their visuals.

 NON-DIEGETIC SOUND DEFINITION

 What is non-diegetic sound?

-A non-diegetic sound is any sound in a film that doesn’t originate from the world.
+Non-diegetic sound is any sound in a film that doesn’t originate from the world of the film.
 These are typically sounds that are added for effect in post-production.
 For example, a film soundtrack is almost always non-diegetic sound because the characters don’t hear it.
-If a character were to hear the music so to speak, this would be breaking the fourth wall and that sound would become diegetic.
+The short answer to what is non-diegetic sound is this: If the characters can't hear it, it's non-diegetic.

 Examples of Non-Diegetic Sounds

 - Character narration

 If we imagine a film as an assembly of many pieces made to look whole, diegetic sound and non-diegetic sound work together to add the final layer to that illusion.
 Without that "glue," we would see the cracks and seams holding it all together.
 So now that we know what non-diegetic sound is, let’s dive into specific examples.

 Of all non-diegetic sound, music takes the largest slice of the pie.
 A musical score is perhaps the biggest "gamble" for an audience because it's a major element that does NOT belong to the diegesis, aka the world of the film.

 Thankfully, after decades of using non-diegetic music in movies, the audience doesn't think about it to much.
 Let's look at some examples that use non-diegetic music for maximum effect.